 Keep records of all maintenance performed—dates, products used, areas addressed.
 These records help identify patterns, ensure complete coverage, and provide documentation valuable when selling the property.

 Photograph the cabin annually from consistent angles.
 These photos reveal gradual changes that daily observation misses.
 Comparing current conditions against historical photos catches developing problems before they become obvious failures.
+I have photos going back to 2012 now, and they’ve helped me spot issues I would have missed otherwise.

 The Investment Payoff